Chase Lambin: Return to the minor leagues

 Lambin returned to the United States in 2010, where he played for the Washington Nationals organization.
 He was named the "Top Star" for the International League in the 2010 Triple-A All-Star Game.
 He hit .252 with 15 home runs and 58 RBI that year.
 The next year, playing for the Rochester Red Wings (the Class AAA affiliate of the Minnesota Twins), he hit .274 with 6 home runs and 46 RBI.

 On February 15, 2012, Lambin signed a minor league contract with the Marlins.
 He appeared in 89 games for the Class AAA New Orleans Zephyrs and hit for a .253 batting average with 8 home runs and 32 RBI.
 He also pitched one scoreless inning that season.
 After being released by the Marlins, he signed with the independent Sugar Land Skeeters.
 On May 30, 2013, he signed a minor league contract with the Kansas City Royals.
 As of July 2013, Lambin played for the Class AAA Omaha Storm Chasers and was the oldest active minor leaguer to never have played in MLB.

 Lambin returned to the Skeeters in April 2014.

 Coaching

 Lambin joined the Texas Rangers organization as a coach in 2015.
-He spent 2015 with the Spokane Indians of the Class A Short Season Northwest League.
+He spent 2015 with the Spokane Indians of the Low-A Northwest League.
 He spent 2016 with the Arizona Rangers of the Rookie-level Arizona League.
 He returned to the Spokane Indians for 2017.
-In 2018 he spent the season with the Hickory Crawdads of the Class A South Atlantic League.
-In 2019, he was assigned to the Down East Wood Ducks of the Class A-Advanced Carolina League as their hitting coach.
+In 2018 he spent the season with the Hickory Crawdads of the Single-A South Atlantic League.
+In 2019, he was assigned to the Down East Wood Ducks of the High-A Carolina League as their hitting coach.
 He was promoted to hitting coach of the Nashville Sounds of the Triple-A Pacific Coast League in 2020.
 Lambin spent the 2022 season as the bench coach for the Round Rock Express.